There are three steps to owning gold in BullionVault. Most people can complete the process in about 15 minutes of their own time.

 Within hours you will be able to buy your gold.

-The Bank of America account(s) lets you pay your money via your normal domestic banking system, and results in your money being automatically transmitted to Lloyds Bank in London (UK).
+The Bank of America account(s) lets you pay your money via your normal domestic banking system, and results in your money being automatically transmitted to BullionVault at Lloyds Bank in London (UK).

 Like all western banks operating within modern money laundering regulations Lloyds Bank and Wells Fargo are responsible to the banking community for verifying the legal identity of those who seek to bank with them.
 They have verified both the legal identity of the corporate entity in charge of BullionVault and the individuals with responsibility for managing the accounts.